What are the best wines for aperitifs? Discover the ideal wines for every occasion

 When choosing an aperitif wine, there are a few factors to consider:

-1 The season: In summer it is best to opt for fresh, light wines such as whites and rosés, while in winter you can dare with light reds or more structured bubbles.
+1 The season: In summer it is best to opt for fresh, light wines, such as whites and rosés, while in winter you can dare with light reds or Sparkling wine more structured ones.

 2. The pairings: wine should accompany aperitif foods without overpowering them.
 Choose wines with good acidity to contrast fatty or fried foods, and softer wines for delicate dishes.